reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 }
 ```

-Similar to how `{}` always creates a different object, function declarations like `function() {}` and expressions like `() => {}` produce a *different* function on every re-render.
+Just as `{}` creates a different object, function declarations like `function() {}` and expressions like `() => {}` produce a *different* function on every re-render.
 By itself, creating a new function is not a problem.
 This is not something to avoid!
 However, if the `Form` component is memoized, presumably you want to skip re-rendering it when no props have changed.
 A prop that is *always* different would defeat the point of memoization.

 To memoize a function with `useMemo`, your calculation function would have to return another function: